HumanTree92/VENT_7DTD_ModPack/Drag & Drop/HUDPlus/AGF-ReadMe.txt

 •	BOTTOM LEFT STAT DISPLAY: HEALTH, STAMINA, FOOD, WATER, XP, LEVEL, OTHER o	Don't know what something is?
-Move your cursor over it and you will be told o	Compacting the HUD display for easier read of health, stamina, food, water, xp, level, and other stats o	Food and Water displayed in both Percentage and Amount o	Other stats include Zombie Kills, Player Deaths, and Lootstage o	Other stats include elevation, player temp, and outdoor temp
+Move your cursor over it and you will be told o	Compacting the HUD display for easier read of health, stamina, food, water, xp, level, and other stats o	Food and Water displayed in Percentage (If you want exact numbers, you need the Enhanced Patch) o	Other stats include elevation, player temp, and outdoor temp

 •	FUEL BURNING TEXT DISPLAY IN WHITE o	Replaces the RED text of burning time to WHITE for easier readability

-•	COMPASS, DATE, TIME ADJUSTMENTS o	Compass is wider, easier to read, and has a mark for its center o	Day and Time are moved to the left and right of compass for a more compact look o	Day and Time are now also visible on menus
+•	COMPASS, DATE, TIME ADJUSTMENTS o	Compass is wider, easier to read, and has a mark for its center (It is now accurate!) o	Day and Time are moved to the left and right of compass for a more compact look o	Day and Time are now visible on menus

 •	TOOLBELT ADJUSTMENTS
-	o	Toolbelt is lowered for more compact display and compatibility with other inventory mods o	Slots on toolbelt now display a number
+	o	Toolbelt is lowered for more compact display and compatibility with other inventory mods o	Slots on toolbelt display which slot they are